 This helpful guide explains the process of getting a divorce in Germany, from how much an attorney costs, through to filing for child custody.

 It is important that expats fully understand the process and implications of getting a divorce in Germany.
 This may, for instance, affect their right to reside in the country, particularly if they have been married for less than three years.
-This helpful guide, provided by translation service lingoking, explains the whole process as well as alternatives that you might want to consider.
+This helpful guide explains the whole process as well as alternatives that you might want to consider.

 The guide covers the following: